 This isn’t to suggest that one go chug sea water to provide oneself maximum benefits.
 This only means that, if something is considered consumable and it has a lot of sodium, it shouldn’t be a turn off or deciding factor in whether or not you eat it.
 There are reasons enough to avoid processed foods, but sodium is no longer a reason for that.

-A common myth about sugar is that there are different kinds of it which have more or less of an adverse effect on health.
+A common myth about sugar is that there are different kinds and that each kind can have more or less of an adverse effect on health.
 Some examples are those who say corn syrup, regular cane sugar and sugars naturally found in fruits all have a different effect on your body.
 This is actually not the case.

 Now, it is only saturated fats that have had an unnecessarily bad PR campaign against it.
-Fat itself is still an issue, and its intake, in general.
+Fat itself, and its intake, is still an issue.
 Trans fats from anything ‘hydrogenated’ or ‘margarine’ are still dangerous to your health.
-However, now foodstuffs dense in saturated fats, like butter, are vindicated (which happens to be one of what I call budgetary super foods)
+However, now foodstuffs dense in saturated fats are vindicated, like butter!
+(Which just so happens to be one of what I call the budgetary super foods)

 Gluten has gotten a lot more attention in the past decade, arising from awareness of gluten intolerance.
 As such, some people have mistaken gluten as always being a bad thing.
 Gluten intolerance is the result of what’s called Celiac Disease, and it occurs when the lining of the small intestine is flattened.